Netlaw Media Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 Our Site contains links to sites and services provided by third parties.
 To gain access to these sites and services, and in the course of your dealings with these third parties, you may need to provide personal information to them.
 We are not responsible for how they manage your personal information.
 You should read carefully the privacy statement of each site you access through our Site before you submit any personal information to those sites.

-You have the right to ask us not to process your personal data for direct marketing purposes.
+You have the right to request summarisation of the information that we hold on you.
+Additionally you have the right to ask us not to process your personal data for direct marketing purposes and / or update your personal details with us at any time.
 If you wish to do this, you should:

-- put your request in writing and email us at firstname.lastname@example.org with a header “unsubscribe”;
+- put your request in writing and email us at email@example.com a header “unsubscribe”;

 - provide us with enough information to identify you; and